Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 • assertion_id,

 A separate next_guard field sets a new rule that must be checked in future runs.
-For example, "a repeated webhook within 2 seconds does not increase executed_delta".
-Such a log turns a single incident into a catalog of precedents.
-If a similar error occurs again, CI will be able to reproduce the old failing case and block regression before merge.
+For example, "a repeated webhook within 2 seconds does not increase executed_delta."
+Such a journal turns a single incident into a catalog of precedents.
+If a similar error occurs again, CI can reproduce the old failing case and block the regression before merging.

-Embed the duel into the educational incident project pipeline so that every new incident automatically tightens the specification.
+Embed the duel into the study pipeline of the incident project so that each new incident automatically tightens the specification.
 A normalized webhook from PagerDuty or Grafana goes through four steps:

 1. schema check (schema lint),